Skip to product information

 The 2016 North Carolina Botanical Garden Wildflower of the YearEryngium yuccifolium (Zones 3–8), is a striking, architectural member of the southeastern tallgrass prairie.
 Its unique, sword-like silver foliage resembles a Yucca, making it an ideal choice for transitioning a native into a managed landscape.
 In mid-summer, it produces unique, globe-like white flower heads that provide a structural contrast to the softer forms of Monarda or Echinacea.

 This species is recognized for its incredible ruggedness and unique aesthetic.
-E. yuccifolium is a premier Pollinator Magnet, attracting a massive diversity of beneficial insects, including the specialist Rattlesnake Master Borer Moth and various predatory wasps that provide natural pest control.
+Rattlesnake Master is a premier Specialist Bee Forage, attracting a massive diversity of beneficial insects, including the specialist Rattlesnake Master Borer Moth and various predatory wasps that provide natural pest control.

 Site Care & Performance

 Rattlesnake Master is a fantastic, no-maintenance plant.
 It is exceptionally Drought Resistant once established, thanks to a deep, vigorous taproot that anchors it firmly in our local clay.
-It thrives in full sun and actually performs better in lean, average soils; overly rich soil can cause the tall flower stalks to lean.
+It thrives in full sun and average to moist, well drained soils.

 Because of its deep taproot, it does not like to be moved once planted—site it carefully as a Soil Stabilizer or part of a Living Border.
-In the winter, the dried seed heads turn a beautiful charcoal gray, providing architectural interest and Bird Food & Cover.
 We recommend leaving the stalks standing through winter and cutting them to the ground in early March to make way for new silver rosettes.

 View full details